 Timing things right is hard, and the history of tech is littered with ideas that came before their time.
 To time things right, you have to line things up in three different areas: Technology, Culture, and Effort.

 When pursuing a new product category, enabling technologies are the pace-setters of possibility.
-These include battery density, speeds, screen tech, internet bandwidth, etc. You can only unlock certain user needs and opportunities at certain levels of capability, which is why its critical to identify what technologies are on your critical path, how quickly they're improving, and what you need to do to get them over the line to meet user expectations for your given use cases.
+These include battery density, speeds, screen tech, internet bandwidth, software frameworks, etc. You can only unlock certain user needs and opportunities at certain levels of capability, which is why its critical to identify what technologies are on your critical path, how quickly they're improving, and what you need to do to get them over the line to meet user expectations for your given use cases.

 Example: Streaming Video